- 0.1 Hydro Flask Double Insultaed Stainless

 Ease of cleaning

-Neither company make dishwasher-friendly bottles, but they’re both fairly easy to clean.
+Neither company makes dishwasher-friendly bottles, but they’re both fairly easy to clean.
 The Hydro Flask has the upper hand here though – because of its shape, cleaning it is very easy.

 S’well bottles are a little more awkward because of how they’re tapered.
 To properly clean your S’well bottle, it’s a good idea to buy a long-necked bottle brush.
 You can buy them on the S’well website, but cheaper options are available in other places.